gephi/gephi-toolkit/README.md

 [![Build Status](https://travis-ci.org/gephi/gephi-toolkit.svg?branch=master)](https://travis-ci.org/gephi/gephi-toolkit)

 The [Gephi](http://gephi.org) Toolkit project packages essential Gephi modules (Graph, Layout, Filters, IO…) in a standard Java library which any Java project can use for getting things done.
-It can be used on a server or command-line tool to do the same things Gephi does but automatically.
+It can be used on a server or command-line tool to do the same things Gephi does, but automatically.

 ## Use the toolkit